-Onion Recall Update 7/31/12: Over the past two weeks, the U.S. Food & Drug Administration (FDA) has issued multiple press releases announcing the recall of dozens of food items which were made with raw onions that may be contaminated with Listeria monocytogenes.
+Onion Recall Update 7/31/12: Over the past two weeks, the U.S. Food & Drug Administration (FDA) has issued multiple press releases announcing the recall of dozens of food items that were made with raw onions that may be contaminated with Listeria monocytogenes.
 The original recall notice, which was issued July 18 in regards to onion products produced by California-based Gills Onions, LLC, has since been expanded to include a number of additional retailers in multiple states.
-Click here to learn more.

-Gills Onion and Celery Mix Recall Update 7/25/12: Gills Onions, LLC is expanding its July 18 recall to include diced, slivered and whole peeled onions and diced onion/celery mix with use-by-dates on or before August 3.
-The recalled products were shipped directly from Gills Onions to retailers in Canada and the following states: Arizona, California, Colorado, Illinois, Montana, New York, Oklahoma, Oregon, Pennsylvania, Texas, Utah and Washington.
-Click here to learn more.
+Gills Onion and Celery Mix Recall Update 7/25/12: Gills Onions, LLC is expanding its July 18 recall to include diced, slivered, and whole peeled onions and diced onion/celery mix with use-by-dates on or before August 3.
+The recalled products were shipped directly from Gills Onions to retailers in Canada and the following states: Arizona, California, Colorado, Illinois, Montana, New York, Oklahoma, Oregon, Pennsylvania, Texas, Utah, and Washington.

-Gills Onion Recall Update 7/18/12: Gills Onions, LLC, is now recalling a variety of onion products and celery mix because they have the potential to be contaminated with Listeria monocytogenes, a potentially deadly foodborne pathogen.
-The products in question were distributed to retailers in California, Montana, Oklahoma, Oregon, Pennsylvania, Texas, Utah and Washington.
-Click here to learn more.
+Gills Onion Recall Update 7/18/12: Gills Onions, LLC, is now recalling a variety of onion products and celery mixes because they have the potential to be contaminated with Listeria monocytogenes, a potentially deadly foodborne pathogen.
+The products in question were distributed to retailers in California, Montana, Oklahoma, Oregon, Pennsylvania, Texas, Utah, and Washington.

-Free Gills Diced Red Onion Recall Lawsuit Evaluation: If you or a loved one has been diagnosed with listeria food poisoning (listeriosis) after eating Gills diced red onions included in this recall, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against Gills Onions, LLC and we can help.
+Free Gills Diced Red Onion Recall Lawsuit Evaluation: If you or a loved one has been diagnosed with listeria food poisoning (listeriosis) after eating Gills Diced red onions included in this recall, you should contact our law firm immediately.
+You may be entitled to compensation by filing a lawsuit against Gills Onions, LLC and we can help.